ursooperduper/ursooperduper-site-old/_posts/2016-12-31-better-things.md

 I urge you to keep on creating the amazing things you create.
 In difficult times, the world needs your imagination, your spirit, and your vision.No matter what you make - make it and share it with people.

-It doesn't matter if its a video of your dog chasing a laser, a blog post about how much you love mayonnaise, a sappy love song written about your love of packing tape, a painting of cheese, or an LED blinky light that flashes every time your tweet is exactly 140 characters.
+It doesn't matter if it's a video of your dog chasing a laser, a blog post about how much you love mayonnaise, a sappy love song written about your love of packing tape, a painting of cheese, or an LED blinky light that flashes every time your tweet is exactly 140 characters.
 Just make it.

 Now, on a local/personal level, 2016 was pretty good to me.
 I was declared cancer free, started a new job, and rode my bike almost 2000 miles getting my health and fitness back to a more acceptable place.
 As this year wraps up, I'm staying focused on the great things that happened and planning creative projects for 2017 - things I want to share with you.
 Here are a few things I want to work on: